Flat-Earther 'Mad' Mike Hughes Scraps Plans For Manned Homemade Rocket Launch...For Now

-“Mad” Mike Hughes is a proud 61-year-old flat-Earther (meaning that he believes the earth to be a flat disc, not a sphere); he’s also the self-proclaimed “world’s most famous limousine driver” and a self-taught rocket scientist, as well as a man with goals.
-One of those goals and a lofty one to boot was to design and build a homemade rocket, then to launch himself in it.
-While it sounds next to impossible, Mike Hughes got within inches of doing just that on Saturday, when he planned to blast off in his $20,000 scrap-metal, steam-powered rocket (complete with motorhome/rocket launcher) sometime between 2:00 p.m. and 3:00 p.m. from an airstrip in the ghost town of Amboy, California.
-Fans of the daredevil even had the opportunity to watch the 500 MPH max-speed, 1800-foot-high, launch on Internet pay-per-view, according to his official website.
+“Mad” Mike Hughes is a proud 61-year-old flat-Earther (meaning that he believes the Earth to be a flat disc, not a sphere); he’s also the self-proclaimed “world’s most famous limousine driver” and a self-taught rocket scientist, as well as a man with goals.
+One of those goals, and a lofty one to boot, was to design and build a homemade rocket, then to launch himself in it.
+While it sounds next to impossible, Mike Hughes got within inches of doing just that on Saturday, when he planned to blast off in his $20,000 scrap-metal, steam-powered rocket (complete with motorhome/rocket launcher) sometime between 2 p.m. and 3 p.m. from an airstrip in the ghost town of Amboy, California.
+Fans of the daredevil even had the opportunity to watch the 500 MPH max-speed, 1,800-foot-high, launch on internet pay-per-view, according to his official website.

-According to “Mad” Mike, his somewhat expensive plans required corporate sponsorship to achieve, and the primary sponsor for his endeavor (as evidenced by the icons and logos adorning his homemade rocket) is Research Flat Earth, an organization dedicated to proving Hughes’ shared belief that the earth is, in fact, flat.
-The self-taught rocket scientist also claims to have obtained permission for his decidedly dangerous launch from the owner of tiny Amboy California, Albert Okura.
+According to “Mad” Mike, his somewhat expensive plans required corporate sponsorship to achieve, and the primary sponsor for his endeavor (as evidenced by the icons and logos adorning his homemade rocket) is Research Flat Earth, an organization dedicated to proving Hughes’ shared belief that the Earth is, in fact, flat.
+The self-taught rocket scientist also claims to have obtained permission for his decidedly dangerous launch from the owner of tiny Amboy, California, Albert Okura.

 Unfortunately for “Mad” Mike Hughes, USA Today reports that the federal government (and some technical difficulties) have thrown a wrench into the flat-Earther’s plans, forcing him to scrap Saturday’s planned rocket launch, despite over a year of planning.
 In a YouTube announcement, Hughes told his loyal followers (and curiosity seekers) that he’d been forced to cancel Saturday’s launch after the U.S. Bureau of Land Management (BLM) put the brakes on the stunt by calling the daredevil and telling him that he didn’t have permission to conduct his highly experimental and potentially dangerous launch on BLM land.